 Grants Program Resources

-• Approximately 50 applicants will be invited to submit a completed application.
+Approximately 50 applicants will be invited to advance to the full application stage.

-Learn more about the process and guidelines in the resources below.
+Learn more about the application process, review criteria and required materials in the resources below.

 Completed Letter of Intent applications must be submitted by one of the following eligible entities: